JanHerca/urantiapedia/output/wikijs/en/article/Ann_Bendall/The_Tree_of_Life_Myth_or_Fact.md

 1) As referred to by the Life Carriers the _tree of life_ is expressed in relation to:

-> …_nonprogressive specimens, together with the later appearing fish family, today represent the stationary types of early and lower animals, branches of the tree of life which failed to progress._ [UB 65:2.5](/en/The_Urantia_Book/65#p2_5)
+> …_nonprogressive specimens, together with the later appearing fish family, today represent the stationary types of early and lower animals, branches of the tree of life which failed to progress._ <a id="a56_198"></a>[UB 65:2.5](/en/The_Urantia_Book/65#p2_5)

 2) The shrub called the tree of life:

 > …_a shrub of Edentia which was sent to Urantia by the Most Highs of Norlatiadek at the time of Caligastia’s arrival.
-In the days of Dalamatia this tree grew in the central courtyard of the temple of the unseen Father, and it was the fruit of the tree of life that enabled the material and otherwise mortal beings of the Prince’s staff to live on indefinitely as long as they had access to it_.
-[UB 66:4.13](/en/The_Urantia_Book/66#p4_13)
+In the days of Dalamatia this tree grew in the central courtyard of the temple of the unseen Father, and it was the fruit of the tree of life that enabled the material and otherwise mortal beings of the Prince’s staff to live on indefinitely as long as they had access to it_. <a id="a60_396"></a>[UB 66:4.13](/en/The_Urantia_Book/66#p4_13)

 > _Upon the outbreak of rebellion, loyal cherubim and seraphim, with the aid of three faithful midwayers assumed the custody of the tree of life and permitted only the forty loyalists of the staff and their associated modified mortals to partake of the fruit and leaves of this energy plant.
-There were fifty-six of these modified Andonite associates of the staff, sixteen of the Andonite attendants of the disloyal staff refusing to go into rebellion with their masters_.
-[UB 67:3.5](/en/The_Urantia_Book/67#p3_5)
+There were fifty-six of these modified Andonite associates of the staff, sixteen of the Andonite attendants of the disloyal staff refusing to go into rebellion with their masters_. <a id="a62_473"></a>[UB 67:3.5](/en/The_Urantia_Book/67#p3_5)

 > _The tree \[…of life\] was regrown from the central core by Van and his associates in their temporary camp.
-This Edentia shrub was subsequently taken to their highland retreat, where it served both Van and Amadon for more than one hundred and fifty thousand years._ [UB 73:6.5](/en/The_Urantia_Book/73#p6_5)
+This Edentia shrub was subsequently taken to their highland retreat, where it served both Van and Amadon for more than one hundred and fifty thousand years._ <a id="a64_268"></a>[UB 73:6.5](/en/The_Urantia_Book/73#p6_5)

 **Urartu** is a geographical region commonly used as the exonym for the Iron Age kingdom also known by the modern rendition of its endonym, the **Kingdom of Van**, centered around Lake Van in the historic Armenian Highlands (present-day eastern Anatolia).

 In ancient Urartu, the tree of life was a religious symbol and was drawn on walls of fortresses and carved on the armour of warriors.
 The branches of the tree were equally divided on the right and left sides of the stem, with each branch having one leaf, and one leaf on the apex of the tree.
 Servants stood on each side of the tree with one of their hands up as if they are taking care of the tree.

 It is no wonder that Myths and symbolism would enshroud the tree, guarded by whoever guarded it during those 150,000 years that Van and Amadon continued living on this planet, never ageing.
-The last Ice Age came and went, generation after generation  of humans lived and died, but not Van and Amadon, who …_were sustained by the technique of the  tree of life in conjunction with the specialized life ministry of the Melchizedeks_  [UB 67:6.4](/en/The_Urantia_Book/67#p6_4)
+The last Ice Age came and went, generation after generation  of humans lived and died, but not Van and Amadon, who …_were sustained by the technique of the  tree of life in conjunction with the specialized life ministry of the Melchizedeks_  <a id="a70_432"></a>[UB 67:6.4](/en/The_Urantia_Book/67#p6_4)

 > _When Van and his associates made ready the Garden for Adam and Eve, they transplanted the Edentia tree to the Garden of Eden, where, once again, it grew in a central, circular courtyard of another temple to the Father.
-And Adam and Eve periodically partook of its fruit for the maintenance of their dual form of physical life._ [UB 73:6.6](/en/The_Urantia_Book/73#p6_6)
+And Adam and Eve periodically partook of its fruit for the maintenance of their dual form of physical life._ <a id="a72_331"></a>[UB 73:6.6](/en/The_Urantia_Book/73#p6_6)

 When Adam and his family were forced to leave the garden, a little over one hundred years from their arrival on Urantia (approximately 38,000 years ago), they were not permitted to carry the core of the tree away from the Garden.

 > _When the Nodites invaded Eden, they were told that they would become as “gods if they partook of the fruit of the tree.”
 Much to their surprise they found it unguarded.
 They ate freely of the fruit for years, but it did nothing for them; they were all material mortals of the realm; they lacked that endowment which acted as a complement to the fruit of the tree.
-They became enraged at their inability to benefit from the tree of life, and in connection with one of their internal wars, the temple and the tree were both destroyed by fire; only the stone wall stood until the Garden was subsequently submerged._ [UB 73:6.7](/en/The_Urantia_Book/73#p6_7)
+They became enraged at their inability to benefit from the tree of life, and in connection with one of their internal wars, the temple and the tree were both destroyed by fire; only the stone wall stood until the Garden was subsequently submerged._ <a id="a76_616"></a>[UB 73:6.7](/en/The_Urantia_Book/73#p6_7)

 The tree was consumed by fire but the factual reality of the tree of life lived on and continues to live on as a beautiful symbol of eternal life.